kartaltabak/kafka-connect-custom-transforms/README.md

 ## Available Predicates

 * `ValueTypeIsInstance` - Check if the record value is an instance of a specific type
+* `ValueTypeIsNotInstance` - Check if the record value is NOT an instance of a specific type (negated version)

 ## Transformations